-What is the home office tax deduction, and can you claim it?
+What is the home office tax deduction?

+If you are an eligible small business owner, you can only claim the portion of your home that you use for business.
 The deduction helps you cover the costs associated with your home office, such as mortgage interest, rent, insurance, utilities, and maintenance.

 Taking the home office expense deductions reduces your tax liability, which could save you a significant amount of money.

 Can you claim the home office tax deduction?
+[Flowchart]